choria-io/asyncjobs/README.md

 ## Status

-This is a brand-new project, under heavy development and relies on unreleased behaviors in JetStream.
+This is a brand-new project, under heavy development.
 Interfaces might change, Structures might change, features might be removed if it's found to be a bad fit for the underlying storage.

 Use with care.

+## Requirements

+NATS 2.7.2 with JetStream enabled.

 ## Features